 When new architect renderings become available for the project, Don’s gift officer adds these to his microsite and prompts him to take a look.
 Analytics show that he spent time studying the floorplan with its attached list of named spaces.
 The gift officer suspects he might be interested in a named gift.
 Empowered with this knowledge, Don’s gift officer contacts him to discuss a specific seven-figure naming opportunity, a new computer research lab.
 Don’s Ovrture microsite is updated with links to the institution’s research aspirations in the area to be accelerated by the lab.
 These updates help him understand the future his gift might unlock.

 An Unexpected Wrinkle

-A year later (and annually thereafter), Don receives an Ovrture-generated impact report on the effect of his gift — a microsite that helps sustain his perception that he is someone special for the university.
-This stewardship piece is both aesthetically pleasing and highly personalized, balancing customized content, in-depth examination of research progress, and a video articulating evolving research goals.
+A year later (and annually thereafter), Don receives an Ovrture-generated impact report on the effect of his gift.
+This microsite that helps sustain his perception that he is someone special for the university.
+The stewardship piece is both aesthetically pleasing and highly personalized, balancing customized content, in-depth examination of research progress, and a video articulating evolving research goals.
 The report can live alongside the microsite that originally cultivated his gift, providing an elegant blend of asking and thanking.

 To Wrap It Up